Therushi/Plant-Home-Page/README.md

-# Restaurant Project
+# Plant Home Page

 ### `Author` : **Rushikesh Dhanawade**

 Made with ❤ in india

-This is the User-Interface of Landing page of a Restaurant website designed fully with HTML and CSS.
+This is the User-Interface of Plant Home Page designed fully with HTML and CSS.
 The Landing page contains:

 - Nabar
 - Main Section